- Admissions to the Master's Degree Programmes at Hanken 2014

 Programme Specific Requirements

-The applicant must have completed at least 60 ECTS credits in economic sciences, of which at least 30 ECTS must be within subjects relevant for the programme or the intended major subject as follows:
+The applicant must have completed at least 60 ECTS credits in economic sciences, of which at least 30 ECTS must be within subjects relevant for the programme or the intended major subject so that the admitted students are able to start studies at advanced level.
+The requirements for each programme are listed below:

 - Corporate Governance: at least 30 ECTS within subjects relevant for the programme.